Unmasked spring breakers are descending on Florida. Officials are begging them to behave.

 [Miami Beach police pepper-spray ‘unruly’ spring breakers, arrest 100 as authorities fear covid-19 surge]

 And in the St. Pete/Clearwater area on the Gulf Coast, tourism promoters are trying to encourage safe behavior by dangling potential rewards.
 They are asking travelers to sign a pledge to wear a mask, keep a safe distance, wash their hands, and be patient and kind to hotel and restaurant workers, with the chance of winning a beach getaway.
-In popular tourist spots, “Sunshine Stewards” are handing out $25 gift cards to local businesses when they spot people following safety precautions.
+In popular tourist spots, “Sunshine Stewards” are handing out $25 gift cards at local businesses when they spot people following safety precautions.

 Steve Hayes, the CEO of Visit St. Pete/Clearwater, said the goal is to protect the local community while also reassuring visitors that they would be safe on vacation.